-The consolidated financial statements have been prepared under the historical cost basis except for financial assets measured at fair value through profit-or-loss (FVTPL) and financial assets measured at fair value through other comprehensive income (FVOCI), which are carried at fair value.
-The consolidated financial statements are presented in Philippine Peso (P), which is the Group's functional and presentation currency under the Philippine Financial Reporting Standards (PFRSs).
+The Parent company financial statements have been prepared under the historical cost basis except for financial assets at FVTPL and financial assets at FVOCI, which are carried at fair value.
+The financial statements are presented in Philippine Peso (P), which is the Parent Company's functional and presentation currency under the Philippine Financial Reporting Standards (PFRSs).
 All values are rounded off to the nearest Peso, except when otherwise indicated.